MuhammadHussain06/ai-inference-overhead-harness/README.md

 - **Pinning assumes a native Linux Docker host.** On Docker Desktop (macOS/Windows), `cpuset` inside the VM has no fixed relationship to physical cores.
 - **WSL2 specifically: `verify_cpu_pinning()` can pass while pinning is not real.** cgroup `cpuset` is honored inside the WSL2 VM so the requested-vs-live check reports OK, but the Hyper-V host scheduler can still migrate the underlying virtual CPUs across physical cores, and no in-VM check can observe that. `thread_siblings_list` is often not exposed there either, in which case the SMT check reports `unverifiable` rather than passing. `wsl2_detected` and `physical_core_isolation` are recorded in `run_metadata.json` so any affected snapshot is traceable. **This is disclosure, not mitigation — a native-Linux run is the stronger dataset.** Treat concurrency-scan tail claims (E2) as more exposed than the baseline decomposition (E1), since migration risk scales with scheduling pressure.
 - **CPU governor and per-core frequency are sampled at both ends of every rep** to `env_trace_log.txt`, so mid-suite thermal throttling is attributable to a specific rep rather than inferred from one opening snapshot.
+- **`isolcpus`, AC/battery power, and `irqbalance` are recorded but not enforced.** All three can shift measured latency without appearing anywhere in this project's own configuration, so `host-provenance.sh` samples them into `run_metadata.json` every rep. This is disclosure, not a guarantee — a run on battery power or with `irqbalance` active is not blocked, so check `run_metadata.json` before treating two runs as comparable.
 - **GC pause overhead is measured, not eliminated.** `table_gc_overhead` reports per-rep GC pause time as a % of wall-clock; a rep above ~1%, or with a single pause near the P99, is a candidate confound for that rep's tail rather than inference cost.
 - **k6 is pinned to its own cpuset and capped at 2 CPUs.** That stops direct cgroup-level contention with the services under test, but does not isolate any of the three from the Docker daemon or the rest of the host OS, which remain unpinned. `http_req_blocked` (tables 1d/4d) is a partial diagnostic only — it cannot independently prove k6 never became the bottleneck at high concurrency.
 - **The Java outbound connection pool is sized at 2× the run's peak VUS** by both harness scripts, so pool queueing cannot masquerade as network or Python cost.
 A hand-started stack falls back to the 128 default.